canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 With respect to the type of distribution, reciprocal obligations only arise upon certain “distribution”-like activities.
 Where there is no such distribution, the licences almost always allow a person to use and modify reciprocal-licensed software without ever releasing their code.
 For example, a company can change and customize software under a reciprocal licence for in-house use, and it does not need to share this software or the software source code.
 However, a “distribution” does trigger a reciprocal obligation to distribute under the original licence.
 There are two common types of triggers found in OSS licences:

 - **Distribution of Source or Object Code**: Distribution of the software, either through the internet or on a physical medium such as a CD, whether as source code or object code, is the most common trigger for a reciprocal obligation.
 For example, this is the trigger set out in the popular GPL licence.
-- **Access over a computer network**: Found in the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL), access over a computer network is a much broader trigger that imposes a reciprocal obligation whenever others access the licenced software over a computer network.
+- **Access over a computer network**: Found in the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL), access over a computer network is a much broader trigger that imposes a reciprocal obligation whenever others access the licensed software over a computer network.
 This trigger aims to capture web service businesses that run their platforms on OSS – these businesses must make their source code available to others.

 Even if the software is distributed, the reciprocal obligations still only extend to certain modifications (depending on the licence):